Keith Rabois

 Keith Rabois (born March 17, 1969) is an American technology executive and investor.
-He is currently a general partner at Founders Fund.
-He is widely known for his early-stage startup investments and his executive roles at PayPal, LinkedIn, Slide, and Square (now known as Block, Inc.).
-Rabois invested in Yelp and Xoom prior to each company's initial public offering ("IPO") and sits on both companies' boards of directors.
-He is considered a member of the PayPal Mafia, a group that includes PayPal co-founders Peter Thiel, Reid Hoffman, Elon Musk, and PayPal employee and YouTube co-founder Jawed Karim.
-Additionally, Rabois has been involved in investments in YouTube, Palantir, Lyft, Airbnb, Eventbrite, Wish, and The Org.
+He is a managing director at Khosla Ventures.
+He was an early-stage startup investor, and executive, at PayPal, LinkedIn, Slide, and Square.
+Rabois invested in Yelp and the Xoom Corporation prior to each company's initial public offering (IPO).
+For both investments he insisted on being a board of directors member.

+Rabois is considered a member of the PayPal Mafia.
+Rabois has been involved in investments in YouTube, Palantir Technologies, Lyft, Airbnb, Eventbrite, wish.com, Relcy and theorg.com.

 Early life and education

 Rabois was born on March 17, 1969, and raised in Edison, New Jersey.
-Rabois studied political science as an undergraduate at Stanford University, receiving his B.A. in 1991 and a J.D. from Harvard Law School in 1994.
+He studied political science as an undergraduate at Stanford University, receiving his B.A. in 1991 and a J.D. from Harvard Law School in 1994.
 While at Stanford, he became acquainted with Peter Thiel, then-editor and co-founder of The Stanford Review.
 Rabois later contributed to the libertarian newspaper.
 Rabois was one of several students reprimanded for shouting homophobic slurs outside an instructor's home, including the suggestion that the instructor "die of AIDS."
 Rabois stated that the incident was designed to challenge Stanford's rules on student speech.
 Thiel later defended Rabois in his book, The Diversity Myth: Multiculturalism and Political Intolerance on Campus.

+Career

+Postgraduate

-He clerked for the United States Court of Appeals for the Fifth Circuit and worked at Sullivan & Cromwell.
+He clerked for the United States Court of Appeals for the Fifth Circuit for a year and worked at Sullivan & Cromwell for nearly four years.
+In 1999, he was an adviser to Dan Quayle's presidential campaign.

-Business career
+Information Technology

 PayPal

-Rabois served as Executive Vice President, Business Development, Public Affairs, and Policy at PayPal from November 2000 to November 2002.
+Rabois was Executive Vice President, Business Development, Public Affairs, and Policy at PayPal from November 2000 to November 2002.